 Fleet Half Marathon

-The race arena is located in Calthorpe Park, which is accessible from the town center car parks and the local mainline train station.
-While in-ear and over-ear headphones are prohibited due to safety regulations on single carriageway roads, bone-conducting headphones are permitted.
+The race arena is located in Calthorpe Park, which is accessible from Fleet town centre car parks and the local mainline train station.
+Professional medical support is provided by St. John Ambulance.
+Finishers receive an 8cm medal and professional race photography is included for all participants.
 Visit the organization's website for the most recent information.